The Impact of Hardware Specifications on Reaching Quantum Advantage in the Fault Tolerant Regime: Results

-Bitcoin uses the Elliptic Curve Digital Signature Algorithm (ECDSA) which relies on the hardness of the Elliptic Curve Discrete Log Problem (ECDLP) and a modified version of Shor's algorithm \cite{Shor,HanerImprovedLogarithms, RoettelerQuantumLogarithms} can provide an exponential speedup using a quantum computer for solving this problem.
-The encryption of keys in the Bitcoin network are only vulnerable for a short window of time, around 10 minutes to an hour depending on the fee paid, as described in more detail in section \ref{1.2}, and this makes it a well suited problem for our investigation.
 In figure \ref{fig:2}A we plot the number of physical qubits required to break the elliptic curve encryption of Bitcoin within a run time of 1 day, 1 hour and 10 minutes, as a function of the code cycle time.
-We use the logical resources of the depth optimized approach provided by Haner et al \cite{HanerImprovedLogarithms} for 256 bit encryption, which corresponds to $5.76\cdot10^9$ T gates, 2871 logical qubits, and a measurement depth of $1.88\cdot10^7$.
-The measurement depth of this algorithm as a fraction of the total T gate count is low at $\sim T_{count}/300$, implying that there is a lot of room for parallelization before the time-optimal limit is reached.
-This measurement depth is in contrast to Gidney and Eker{\aa}'s breaking RSA encryption \cite{Gidney2019HowQubits} at $T_{count}/1.22$, which has not necessarily been optimized for depth.
-In figure \ref{fig:2}A it can be seen that it would require 35 million physical qubits to break the encryption within one hour with a code cycle time of 1 $\mu s$.
-To break it within 10 minutes with the same code cycle time it would require 175 million physical qubits.
-The horizontal period most evident in the dashed black trend for a run time of 1 day is because the desirable run time can reached for those code cycle times with only 1 AutoCCZ factory.
-Once the code cycle time increases sufficiently it is then necessary to begin adding AutoCCZ factories to maintain the 1 day run time.
-The initially favourable space-time trade is notable as the gradient transitions from horizontal to linear, where the total qubit footprint transitions from being dominated by the data block, to being dominated by the distillation blocks.
+We use the logical resources of the depth optimized approach provided by Haner et al \cite{HanerImprovedLogarithms} for 256 bit encryption, which corresponds to $5.76\cdot10^9$ T gates, 2871 logical qubits, and a measurement depth ($T_{depth}$) of $1.88\cdot10^7$.
+The measurement depth of this algorithm is low relative to the $T_{count}$, at $\sim T_{count}/300$, implying that there is a lot of room for parallelization before the reaction limit is reached.
+In figure \ref{fig:2}A it can be seen that it would require 317 million physical qubits to break the encryption within one hour with a code cycle time of 1 $\mu s$.
+To break it within 10 minutes with the same code cycle time it would require 1.9 billion physical qubits whereas to break it in 1 day would require only 13 million physical qubits.
+The horizontal period most evident in the dash-dotted black trend for a run time of 1 day is because the desirable run time can reached for those code cycle times with only 1 AutoCCZ factory.
+Once the code cycle time increases sufficiently it is then necessary to begin adding AutoCCZ factories to maintain the desired run time.
 Hardware with considerably slower code cycle times than 1 $\mu s$ will need to be able to reach larger device sizes to break the encryption within the allotted time.
 Even for code cycle times of 1 $\mu s$, this large physical qubit requirement implies that the Bitcoin network will be secure from quantum computing attacks for many years.
+High value transactions are likely to pay high fees ensuring they are processed with higher priority, and therefore would require considerably more physical qubits to break the encryption in time.
 The Bitcoin network could nullify this threat by performing a soft fork onto an encryption method that is quantum secure, where Lamport signatures \cite{Abdullah2018AdoptionIoT} are the front-running candidate, but such a scheme would require much more memory per key.
 The bandwidth of Bitcoin is one of the main limiting factors in scaling the network and so changing the encryption method in this way could have serious drawbacks.